The Price of Wisdom

 The Price of Wisdom is a 1935 British drama film directed by Reginald Denham and starring Mary Jerrold, Roger Livesey and Lilian Oldland.
-It was made at British and Dominions Elstree Studios as a quota quickie for release by the British subsidiary of Paramount Pictures.
+It was adapted by George Dewhurst and Basil Mason from the play by Lionel Brown, and was made at British and Dominions Elstree Studios as a quota quickie for release by the British subsidiary of Paramount Pictures.

+Synopsis

+Country girl Mary Newland moves to London to work and finds herself in a complicated situation involving her employer and one of his inventive young employees, whom she champions.